mytoughlife/mixian/README.md

 # mixian
-This is a demo project using Express.js, AWS Dynamo and ECS
+This is a demo project using Express.js, AWS Dynamo and ECS.